 “I was fortunate enough to go straight to the Shepherd Center,” which specializes in treatment for people with spinal cord injuries.
 “It’s got a great atmosphere, a great program.”
-It was there that the newly paralyzed young soldier was first introduced to the FES cycle.
+It was there that the newly paralyzed young soldier was first introduced to the RT300.

-James now has a cycle at home—a good thing considering his single-minded focus on rehabilitation.
-Not only does he swim three days a week, he also works out on the bike at least that often and loves the benefits of its total body workout.
+James now has a RT300 at home — a good thing considering his single-minded focus on rehabilitation.
+Not only does he swim three days a week, he uses his RT300 at least that often and loves the benefits of its total body workout.
 “I feel great afterwards.
 When I get massages, I can feel the deep pressure in the majority of the muscles in my legs.
 I can tell where they’re massaging!”

 His legs have kept their muscle tone, he can feel how stretched out he is, and he’s been weaning himself off the medication he takes for muscle spasms.
 “My range of motion is the same as before I was injured.
 And my upper body has come a long way—I couldn’t move my arms off the bed when I was in the ICU.
 Now I can.”